First published: 12 Mar 2018

 Escape Seminyak and Canggu for a day and go on a tour to explore the lesser-known northern regions of Bali!

-Planning a trip to Bali?
-Check out our Bali guides and itineraries:
+Looking for more inspiration?
+Check out our other Bali guides and itineraries:

 – 4D3N Bali Itinerary — The Ultimate Ubud Getaway Guide

 – 13 Best Things To Do in Bali in 2022 — Hidden Gems, Must-visits and New Experiences